fewagency/fluent-html/readme.md

 deferred as long as possible, usually until the object is rendered as a string.
 When a closure is evaluated it may return a value, boolean, arrayable, or even another closure, which in turn will be evaluated and merged into the collection of its context.
-All closures will receive the current [`FluentHtml`](src/FluentHtml.php) instance as their first parameter, this can be used for pretty advanced conditionals.
+All closures will receive the current `FluentHtmlElement` instance as their first parameter, this can be used for pretty advanced conditionals.

 ```php